dynatrace-ace-services/simply_smarter_4_platform/README.md

 Configure the segment,
-- the variable based on the key "app" (need to be adapt to your context)
+- the variable based on the key `app` (need to be adapt to your context)

 ![image](https://github.com/user-attachments/assets/80c3e461-5af9-44c0-9c2b-0a19c02f101c)